cloudlinux/imunify360-documentation/docs/control_panel_integration/README.md

 * Integration with authentication service
 * Define administrators for Imunify360

 All integrations set in the integration config file like <span class="notranslate">`/etc/sysconfig/imunify360/integration.conf`</span>.
-You can find more details on config file [here](/installation/#integration-config-file).
+You can find more details on the config file [here](/control_panel_integration/#integration-config-file).

 #### Integration with web server